-In 2010, there were only 54 Kakapos left in the wild.
+In 2010, only 54 Kakapos were left in the wild.
 According to Bird Conservation International, all the survivors were moved because feral cats hunted them.

-They now live on four islands off the coast of New Zealand that don’t have any cats.
-Here, the adults were surviving, but the new chicks weren’t so lucky.
+They live on four islands off New Zealand’s coast without cats.
+The adults are surviving, but the new chicks aren’t so lucky.

 The sugar glider is a small possum native to mainland Australia.
-The sugar glider was introduced to Tasmania, an island south of mainland Australia.
+They were introduced to Tasmania, an island south of mainland Australia.

-Sugar gliders have been hunting the swift parrot.
-This is an endangered Australian parrot that breeds in Tasmania in the summer and migrates to the Australian mainland to forage.
+Sugar gliders have been hunting the swift parrot, an endangered Australian parrot that breeds in Tasmania in the summer and migrates to the Australian mainland to forage.

-According to Biological Conservations, sugar gliders killed 50.9% of nesting female swift parrots while incubating eggs.
-For this reason, the swift parrot population is declining rapidly.
+According to Biological Conservations, sugar gliders killed 50.9% of nesting female swift parrots while incubating eggs, and the swift parrot population is declining.

-Since parrots are prey animals, they have developed traits to enable them to survive, including:
+Since parrots are prey animals, they have developed traits that enable them to survive, including:

 - Primary Defenses: Adaptations in their appearance or behavior decrease the likelihood of a predator noticing them in the first place.

-- Secondary Defenses: Should they be noticed, their defenses enable the parrot to escape safely.
+- Secondary Defenses: Should they be noticed, their defenses enable the parrot to escape.

 Bright Colorful Plumage

-Colorful plumage serves as camouflage, even when the colors are very bright.
-Green is one of the best colors for hiding in a forest, which is why many parrots are green or have green highlights.
+Colorful plumage serves as camouflage, even when the colors are bright.
+Green is among the best colors for hiding in a forest, which is why many parrots are green or have green highlights.

 The plumage of gray parrots, like African grays and rosy cockatoos, reflects the sun’s light on sunny days, which can obscure the parrot from view while flying.

 Homogeneity is when all the animals in a group look virtually the same.
-Parrots flock in groups of the same species, so they all have similar colors, plumage, size, and shape.
+Parrots flock in groups of the same species with similar colors, plumage, size, and shape.

 Homogeneity is a primary defense.
 While feeding on the ground or clay licks, parrots ensure that predators can’t see one individual in a mass of uniform color.

 This is effective against birds of prey.
 Raptors will fly overhead, looking down on the forest for prey.
-As they do, they may fail to notice the large flock of parrots because it looks like foliage.
+As they do, they may fail to notice the large flock of parrots because they look like foliage.

 Perching in Treetops

-Perching high up prevents them from falling prey to non-flying predators on the ground.
-Their high vantage point will keep them out of sight and less noticeable than other small prey.
+Perching high up prevents them from falling prey to ground-based predators.
+Their high vantage point keeps them out of sight and makes them less noticeable than other small prey.

-By remaining in groups, parrots are better defended against predators.
-Most predators choose only one creature to prey on before attacking, so they won’t lose any time.
+By remaining in groups, parrots are better defended against threats.
+Most predators choose only one creature to prey on before attacking so they won’t lose any time.

-However, if the prey they choose gets lost in the flock, they’ll need to select another target.
-By that time, all of the parrots may have escaped.
+If the prey gets lost in the flock, they must select another target.
+By then, all of the parrots are gone.

-Parrots have sentries with distinctive calls, so they can alert the entire flock when a predator is spotted.
-The flock can fly away, which confuses and startles predators, giving parrots more time to flee.
+Parrots have sentries with distinctive calls that alert the flock when a predator is spotted.
+The flock can fly away, which confuses and startles predators, giving parrots time to flee.

-For parrots, taking flight is the best defense.
-They can quickly take off into the air, getting out of reach and escaping to safety.
-Parrots will fly away at the earliest sign of danger.
+Parrots’ best defense is flight.
+They can quickly take off into the air, get out of reach, and escape to safety.
+Parrots will fly away at the first sign of danger.

 Their tendency to stay in flocks is beneficial.
 The parrot sentinels will watch and alert the others whenever they spot a predator, which results in the entire flock flying away.

-Parrots are hardwired to react to sudden movement or noise because this could save their lives.
-After all, predators use ambush tactics since it’s the best way to capture parrots.
+Parrots are hardwired to react to sudden movement or noise.
+Predators use ambush tactics.

-Parrots have powerful beaks, with macaws able to bite through bone.
-However, parrots only bite if they’re cornered and know their life is in grave danger.
+Parrots have strong beaks, with macaws able to bite through bone.
+Parrots only bite if they’re cornered and believe their life is in danger.

-Parrots aren’t designed to defend themselves by fighting.
+Parrots rarely defend themselves by fighting.
 If the situation has gone so badly that parrots need to fight rather than fly away, their chances of survival are low.

-When faced with so many predators, the lifespan of a parrot is reduced.
-Parrots are known to live up to 80 years in captivity.
-However, wild parrots will have shorter lives.
+When faced with so many predators, a wild parrot’s lifespan is reduced.
+In captivity, parrots live up to 80 years, while wild parrots have much shorter lives.